South Sea Company: Changes of management

-The company was heavily dependent on the goodwill of government; when the government changed, so too did the company board.
+The company was dependent on the goodwill of the government; when the government changed, so too did the company board.
 In 1714 one of the directors who had been sponsored by Harley, Arthur Moore, had attempted to send 60 tons of private goods on board the company ship.
 He was dismissed as a director, but the result was the beginning of Harley's fall from favour with the company.
 On 27 July 1714, Harley was replaced as Lord High Treasurer as a result of a disagreement that had broken out within the Tory faction in Parliament.
-Queen Anne died on 1 August 1714; and at the election of directors in 1715 the Prince of Wales (the future King George II) was elected as governor of the company.
+Queen Anne died on 1 August 1714 and at the election of directors in 1715 the Prince of Wales (the future King George II) was elected as governor of the company.
 The new King George I and the Prince of Wales both had large holdings in the company, as did some prominent Whig politicians, including James Craggs the Elder, the Earl of Halifax and Sir Joseph Jekyll.
-James Craggs, as Postmaster General, was responsible for intercepting mail on behalf of the government to obtain political and financial information.
+Craggs, as Postmaster General, was responsible for intercepting mail on behalf of the government to obtain political and financial information.
 All Tory politicians were removed from the board and replaced with businessmen.
-The Whigs Horatio Townshend, brother in law of Robert Walpole, and the Duke of Argyll were elected directors.
+The Whigs Horatio Townshend, brother in law of Robert Walpole and the Duke of Argyll were elected directors.

 The change of government led to a revival of the company's share value, which had fallen below its issue price.
 The previous government had failed to make the interest payments to the company for the preceding two years, owing more than £1 million.
-The new administration insisted that the debt be written off, but allowed the company to issue new shares to stockholders to the value of the missed payments.
+The new administration insisted that the debt be written off, but allowed the company to issue new shares to stock holders to the value of the missed payments.
 At around £10 million, this now represented half the share capital issued in the entire country.
 In 1714 the company had 2,000 to 3,000 shareholders, more than either of its rivals.

-By the time of the next directors' elections in 1718 politics had changed again, with a schism within the Whigs between Walpole's faction supporting the Prince of Wales and James Stanhope's supporting the King.
-Argyll and Townshend were dismissed as directors, as were surviving Tories Sir Richard Hoare and George Pitt, and King George I became governor.
+By the time of the next directors' elections in 1718 a schism within the Whigs between Walpole's faction supporting the Prince of Wales and James Stanhope's supporting the King.
+Argyll and Townshend were dismissed as directors, as were the surviving Tories Sir Richard Hoare and George Pitt, and King George I became governor.
 Four MPs remained directors, as did six people holding government financial offices.
-The Sword Blade Company remained bankers to the South Sea, and indeed had flourished despite the company's dubious legal position.
+The Sword Blade Company remained bankers to the South Sea and had flourished despite the company's dubious legal position.
 Blunt and Sawbridge remained South Sea directors, and they had been joined by Gibbon and Child.
 Caswall had retired as a South Sea director to concentrate on the Sword Blade business.
 In November 1718 Sub-Governor Bateman and Deputy Governor Shepheard both died.
 Leaving aside the honorary position of Governor, this left the company suddenly without its two most senior and experienced directors.
 They were replaced by Sir John Fellowes as Sub-Governor and Charles Joye as Deputy.